harnerdesigns/jackharner-gatsby/content/portfolio/osx-recreation/index.md

 ## All Done, Time To Publish

 After putting the finishing touches on all the details.
-I hit save, took it off private, and bolted to Twitter to share my new masterpiece.
+I hit save, took it off private, and bolted to BlueSky to share my new masterpiece.
 I was super proud.
 The menus were all pixel perfect, the desktop icons could be multi selected, the dock bounced it's classic bounce.

 ## Straight To The Top!

-I tagged @codepen on Twitter in hopes that they might retweet me, but they actually picked my Pen to be featured on the Front Page of CodePen!
+I tagged @codepen on BlueSky in hopes that they might retweet me, but they actually picked my Pen to be featured on the Front Page of CodePen!
 I was shocked and honored.
 I worked hard and now I was being recognized for it.
 As of writing it still has almost 40 Thousand Views.
 It's probably my most viewed piece of work to date and I still love looking back at it and clicking the icons and flipping through the menus.